Treecodes/BaryTree/interfaces/README.md

 ### Python

-The python folder contains __treecodeWrappers.py__, which uses the ctypes module to load the library, set the argument types, construct pointers to the numpy arrays, and call the `treedriverWrapper`.
+The Python folder contains __treecodeWrappers.py__, which uses the `ctypes` module to load the library, set the argument types, construct pointers to the `numpy` arrays, and call the `treedriverWrapper`.

 __testTreecodeWrapper.py__ imports the python wrapper, generates some random particles, and calls the treecode once.

 The `w` array is for quadrature weights when computing discrete convolution sums; it is set to ones for particle simulations.